sesh/ready/README.md

 - SSL connection fails when using TLS 1.1
 - SSL connection fails when using TLS 1.0
 - Response should be a 200 (after redirects)

+## Not in scope

+Some things are best left to other tools, or are generally handled in other ways by web development teams.

+- Dependency scanning.
+Use a service to regularly check that you are using the latest version of your dependencies.
+- Vulnerability scanning.
+This tool doesn't replace a penetration test, or automated penetration testing tools.
+- Scans for specific CMSs (i.e. Wordpress, Drupal, etc.).
+You know what CMS you are using, and you should run framework/cms specific tools in addition to this.